Florida high school principal removed after refuting Holocaust was factual

 The Palm Beach County School District said "out of an abundance of concern" and respect for the students and staff at Spanish River, Latson will not be returning.

-The school district described the principle's comments as a "grave error in judgment."
+The school district described the principal's comments as a "grave error in judgment."

 WPTV spoke to former students at the school about the controversy.